dhellmann/pymotw/PyMOTW/hmac/index.rst

         print '\nREAD:', incoming_digest, incoming_length
         incoming_pickled_data = in_s.read(incoming_length)

 Once we have the pickled data, we can recalculate the digest value and compare it against what we read.
-If the digests match, we assume it is safe to trust the data and unpickle it.
+If the digests match, we know it is safe to trust the data and unpickle it.

 ::